tagomoris/fluent-plugin-buffer-lightening/README.md

 **NOTICE:** Lightening buffer plugin stores data on memory, so these data will be lost when process/server crashes.

-And current version of this plugin adds `try_flush_interval` option to BufferedOutput plugins, to flush buffer chunk with high frequency.
-For this option, run fluentd with `-r fluent/plugin/output_try_flush_interval_patch`.

 ## Installation

 Do `gem install fluent-plugin-buffer-lightening` or `fluent-gem ...`.